 Either way, tap Announce Messages with Siri next.
 Ensure that the Announce Messages with Siri option is enabled; when enabled, the toggle button will be colored green.
 From now on, Siri will automatically read incoming messages to your AirPods or supported Beats headphones.

 Siri will automatically send you a notification when you get a new message without you having to say, “Hey Siri.”
 Once Siri reads the message, you are free to command her to do whatever you please.
 If you want to reply to a message, you will need to say, “Reply,” and then tell Siri your response.
-Finally, before sending your message, Siri waits for your final approval, allowing you the opportunity to review your reply and make any changes.
+Siri types your response but will wait for approval before you send your message, so you’ll be able to look it over and revise it if necessary.

 Customize Siri announced messages

-You can easily adjust your message alert settings if Siri is constantly interrupting you with constant message notifications.
+If you want to work without interruptions, you can change Siri’s settings so she won’t alert you about incoming messages.
 Navigate to the Announce Messages with Siri screen, click the Messages option underneath Announce Messages From.
 Here, you can pick whether you want Siri to notify you when you receive a message from anyone (the Everyone option) or only the texts from certain people such as those on your Favorites list, Recents, or people in your Contacts.

-You might also want to consider telling Siri to automatically send replies without dictating them to you or requiring your final approval.
+If you want to send replies without taking the time to look them over manually, you can change Siri’s settings so that she’ll automatically send your response after you say it to her.
 If you’d like to go with this option, switch on the Reply without Confirmation button on the Announce Messages with Siri page.